As crowdfunding is basically available for everyone, we do, however, have guidelines to better determine what’s appropriate, or not, in our website.

 - Projects should already have a concrete output or a “proof-of-concept”;

 - Projects should exude creative, innovative, and passion-driven qualities.
-One example could be a product/service which addresses a social problem by using new or revolutionized tools;
+AND

 - The project output should fall under at least 1 the following categories:

 - food and beverage